jcreedcmu/pyoro/DESIGN.md

   entity destruction.
 Mutual destruction is always an option if there are equal-precedence entities colliding.

-- For each entity, the tick computation
-  - takes as input the entity's **impetus**
-  - takes as input where the entity is trying to move, if anywhere; call this its **motive**.
-  - takes other data pertaining to the local neighborhood, e.g. whether the entity is currently **supported** beneath by a solid block.
-  - returns a **destination**, a place where it can move if no other entities tried to move there.
-  - returns what the entity's internal state is in the next step, including impetus.
-  - returns some information about which tiles the entity's motion applies "forces" to.
-In MOST situations this should be at most one tile.
+#### Forcing Blocks

+🚨 TBD

-#### Some Constraints on Tick Update
+#### Constraints on Tick Update

-The tick computation may have more internal structure, but the below statements are about what the result is at the end.
+Regardless of the internal structure of the tick update, we think it should result in the truth of the below statements.
+Consider these "integration tests" for the above spec.

+🚨 XXX: Maybe this section is becoming close to obsolete, being supplanted by actual tests in code, if I can't think up any more informal integration tests.

 - In the absence of any barriers, when an entity wants to move up, laterally, or up-diagonally from a normal supported state, with zero impetus, its destination coincides with its motive, with a resultant zero impetus.

-- In the absence of any barriers, when an entity wants to move from a unsupported state, with zero horizontal impetus, its destination coincides horizontally with its motive, with a resultant zero horizontal impetus.
-  - Its destination moves up if its prior vertical impetus was up
-  - Its destination moves down if its prior vertical impetus was down or zero

-- In order to resolve barriers, near the end of the tick update, we try the following destinations in order, looking for the first "clear" one:
-  - the original motion
-  - the original motion with the vertical component of motion and impetus zeroed
-  - the original motion with the horizontal component of motion and impetus zeroed

-- The original motion is not considered "clear" unless at least one of the projected motions is clear, i.e. we can't slip diagonally through cracks.

-- OPEN: Do I want to say "The original motion is not considered "clear" unless the vertical motion is clear"?

-- As a corollary to the above points, a player can walking continuously across a floor with at most one-tile gaps, with a constant impetus of (0,0).
+- A player can walking continuously across a floor with at most one-tile gaps, with a constant impetus of (0,0).

 ### Puzzles